Home renovations

 Moisture safety and breathability

 Older buildings demand careful detailing.
-We use hygrothermal modelling (WUFI) to assess moisture risks, ensuring that vapour-open materials such as lime mortars, cork and wood fibre boards are used appropriately to protect fabric integrity.
+We use the most up to date modeling techniques to assess moisture risks, ensuring that vapour-open materials such as lime mortars, cork and wood fibre boards are used appropriately to protect fabric integrity.

 Sustainable, low-impact methods